skellat/new-blog-post-tweety/_posts/2024-03-20-thinking-scared-thoughts.markdown

 ---
 layout: post
 title:  "Thinking Scared Thoughts"
-date:   2024-03-20 23:39:00 -0500
+date:   2024-03-20 23:39:00 -0400
 categories: blather
 ---
 Well, when you have a major presidential candidate acting like a crazy person you wind up with feelings of being scared.
 I think those feelings may be justifiable.
-After all, during a speech over the weekend we had the ex-president and leader of the out-party loudly talking about elections *that never happened*, calling convicted felons patriots, and otherwise sounding like an escapee from a psychiatric care institution.
+After all, during a speech over the prior weekend we had the ex-president and leader of the out-party loudly talking about elections *that never happened*, calling convicted felons patriots, and otherwise sounding like an escapee from a psychiatric care institution.

 The local Republican Party picked up a bunch of new partisans in the primary election on Tuesday.
 That major presidential candidate got a relatively large amount of the vote.
 Quite a lot of people are drinking the kool-aid.